 This was unveiled when a road was constructed.

 This wall continues for about 1 km along the road.

 It is said that more than 90 layers had been formed by repeated eruptions for 1.5 million years.

 It looks like "Baumkuchen" (one of German cakes).

-Originally it was a round creater lake, and it had been connected to the sea by the great tsunami (seismic sea wave) caused by the earthquake in 1703.
+It had been destroyed the edge and connected to the sea by the great tsunami caused by the earthquake in 1703.

 In 1800, here was improved as a harbor.

 In early 20th century, this harbor had been busy as a base of deep-sea fishing.

 And, this place was the stage of some movies and novels.